ckeditor/ckeditor5/docs/installation/integrations/angular.md

 ### Setting the placeholder

-To display {@link features/editor-placeholder the placeholder} in the main editable element, set the `placeholder` field in the CKEditor 5 rich text editor component configuration:
+To display {@link features/editor-placeholder the placeholder} in the main editable element, set the `placeholder` field in the CKEditor&nbsp;5 rich text editor component configuration:

 ```ts
 @Component( {